jflamy/owlcms4/docs/PublicResults.md

-## Configure `owlcms` to send updates
+## Configure the on-site `owlcms` to send updates

+This step is not necessary if running owlcms in the cloud -- the installation process creates the shared information.

-1. Open the owlcms application on Heroku and go to the `Prepare Competition` - `Language and System Settings ` page.
+If running on-site, open the owlcms application and go to the `Prepare Competition` - `Language and System Settings ` page.

      - paste the secret key on the right-hand side -- use the "eye" icon to see what you pasted.
      - copy and paste the correct URL for the publicresults application we opened in step 5.